|

 you can travel the line on original steam (and occasionally

-diesel) rolling stock, through several picturesque station
+diesel) rolling stock, through several picturesque station halts

-trip return ticket is well worth purchasing.
+return ticket is well worth purchasing.

 Trains

-operate on Saturdays, Sundays and Bank Holidays, with many
+operate on Saturdays, Sundays and Bank Holidays, with many specialist

-specialist events and enthusiasts weekends.
-Weekday services
+events and enthusiasts weekends.
+Weekday services also operate

-also operate on weekdays in August.
+on weekdays in August.
 Phone to check on times.

 The